 How Washington, D.C., got its name

 The city was named by the three commissioners, charged with supervising the construction of the public buildings, at one of their then monthly meetings on September 8, 1791.
 These three men were recently appointed by President Washington.
 Secretary of State Jefferson came down from the capital in Philadelphia to present the agenda of what the President wanted the commissioners to decide.
 Selecting the name for the city was one item and Washington told Jefferson to assure the commissioners that they had complete freedom.
 Of course, everyone knew that the city would be named after Washington.
 One name bruited about Philadelphia before the meeting was "Washingtonople."
-Jefferson described the meeting in a letter to Washington: the commissioners were "peadmonished that it was your desire that they should decide freely on their own view of things."
+Jefferson described the meeting in a letter to Washington: the commissioners were "preadmonished that it was your desire that they should decide freely on their own view of things."
 No matter: "they concurred unanimously in... every point with what had been thought best in Philadelphia."
 The commissioners named the city "Washington."
-They also had to name the ten mile square the city was in, mandated by the Constitution, in which in 1791 there were already two existing towns, Georgetown and Alexandria.
+They also had to name the ten mile square, mandated by the Constitution, that the the city was in.
+In 1791 there were already two existing towns in that ten mile square, Georgetown and Alexandria.
 They chose the name "Columbia."

 As far as I can ascertain there was no debate about "Columbia" either.
-During the Revolution, Columbia became the goddess protecting America against Britannia.
+During the Revolution, Columbia was hailed as the goddess protecting America against Britannia.
 For example Phyllis Wheatley sent a poem to General Washington in 1775, and it was published in the Pennsylvania Magazine in 1776, which contained these passages: